conjuncts/gmft/docs/source/usage.rst

 Overview
 --------

-Documents are represented by a :ref:`BasePDFDocument` object, which supports arbitrary pdf readers.
-The default implementation is :ref:`PyPDFium2Document`, which is a wrapper around the `PyPDFium2 <https://github.com/pypdfium2-team/pypdfium2>`_ library.
-BasePDFDocuments contain :ref:`BasePage` objects, implemented by default with :ref:`PyPDFium2Page`.
+Documents are represented by a :ref:`BasePDFDocument` object..
+The default implementation is :ref:`PyPDFium2Document`, which uses the `PyPDFium2 <https://github.com/pypdfium2-team/pypdfium2>`_ library.

-With PyPDFium2, be sure to close documents once done processing.
+Within a document, the :ref:`BasePage` is implemented by default with :ref:`PyPDFium2Page`.

 The :ref:`TableDetector` is the default table detection tool, which uses Microsoft's `Table Transformer <https://github.com/microsoft/table-transformer>`_.
-All TableDetectors produce :ref:`CroppedTable` objects, from which `.image()` permits image export.
+They produce :ref:`CroppedTable` objects, from which `.image()` permits image export.

-The :ref:`TATRTableFormatter` is the default table formatting tool, permitting `.df()` dataframe export.
+The :ref:`TATRTableFormatter` is the default table formatting tool, from which `.df()` permits dataframe export.
 All TableFormatters produce :ref:`FormattedTable` objects, which contain the original CroppedTable and the formatted dataframe.